Premian-Labs/v3-abi/README.md

 # Premia V3 ABI

-This package contains the ABIs for the contracts used in Premia V3 SDK.

-It also includes [Typechain](https://github.com/dethcrypto/TypeChain) classes with ethers-v6 target.
+This package contains Premia V3 contract deployment metadata, ABIs for the contracts used in Premia V3 SDK, and [Typechain](https://githubcom/dethcrypto/TypeChain) classes with ethers-v6 target.